2018 Training Plans

 The plan assumes that you will aim to run three times a week, and you’ve done very little running in the past but are generally in good health and committed to your marathon journey.
 The days of the week shown are not fixed and only proposed.
 If you change them, try to ensure that a run day is followed by a rest day (for example, run on Monday, Wednesday and Saturday or Tuesday, Thursday and Sunday).

-We’ve broken your marathon training plan down into four key phases.
+Martin has broken your marathon training plan down into four key phases.
 Each phase is four weeks long.
 Work through each week concentrating only on the daily run and week that lies ahead.

 How to use the Training Plan